 It is gratifying, and rather humbling, that so many people have contributed to this website in one way or another.

-The author would like to acknowledge the generosity of Graham Atkinson, Gareth Bedford, Rita Berry, Jane Carlisle Bellerby, Rita Berry, Chris Binns, Nicola Bowdin, Peter Bowdin, George Coney, Anthea Dacy, Julie Fairbanks, Jan Ferguson, Ros and Terry Flynn, Chris Foster, Iain Geldard, Michael Hargraves, Muriel Hargraves, Colleen Harrison, Hebden Parish Council, the wardens of Hebden's St. Peter's Church, Gavin Herd, John Herd, Tracey Hirst, Peter Hodge, Pat Hodgkins, Natasha Houseman, Rosemary Howard, Peter and Becky Huff, the Trustees of the Ibbotson Institute, David Joy, Jenny Lee, Clive Linley, Gordon Longthorne, Kenneth Longthorne, Janet Mason, Ben McKenzie, Martyn de Montfort and family, Bryan and Lyn Morgan, the Northern Mine Research Society, Jane Ringrose, Jack Richards, Nikki Rowan, Ian Simpson, Alan and Yvonne Stockdale, Arthur and Janet Stockdale, Barbara Stokes, Stef Sykes, Vivien Tomlinson, Keith Taylor, Jacqui Todd, Upper Wharfedale Museum, Liz Weatherby, John Webber, Peter Vetch, Linda and Terese Wilson for the use of their personal material; to John Henfrey, Gavin Herd, Robert Stockdale and David White for access to their barns; to John Richardson for his help and advice; to Peter Leech for his advice, the Craven’s Part in the Great War website for the use of two of their photographs, and to the Englesea Brook Chapel & Museum for providing material relating to the Primitive Methodist Chapel.
+The author would like to acknowledge the generosity of Graham Atkinson, Gareth Bedford, Rita Berry, Jane Carlisle Bellerby, Rita Berry, Chris Binns, Nicola Bowdin, Peter Bowdin, George Coney, Anthea Dacy, Julie Fairbanks, Jan Ferguson, Ros and Terry Flynn, Chris Foster, Iain Geldard, Michael Hargraves, Muriel Hargraves, Colleen Harrison, Hebden Parish Council, the wardens of Hebden's St. Peter's Church, Gavin Herd, John Herd, Tracey Hirst, Peter Hodge, Pat Hodgkins, Natasha Houseman, Rosemary Howard, Peter and Becky Huff, Mike Gill, the Trustees of the Ibbotson Institute, David Joy, Jenny Lee, Clive Linley, Gordon Longthorne, Kenneth Longthorne, Janet Mason, Ben McKenzie, Martyn de Montfort and family, Bryan and Lyn Morgan, the Northern Mine Research Society, Jane Ringrose, Jack Richards, Nikki Rowan, Ian Simpson, Alan and Yvonne Stockdale, Arthur and Janet Stockdale, Barbara Stokes, Malcolm Street, Stef Sykes, Vivien Tomlinson, Keith Taylor, Jacqui Todd, Upper Wharfedale Museum, Liz Weatherby, John Webber, Peter Vetch, Linda and Terese Wilson for the use of their personal material; to John Henfrey, Gavin Herd, Robert Stockdale and David White for access to their barns; to John Richardson for his help and advice; to Peter Leech for his advice, the Craven’s Part in the Great War website for the use of several of their photographs, and to the Englesea Brook Chapel & Museum for providing material relating to the Primitive Methodist Chapel.

 I would also like give special thanks to Chris Foster for his hard work and skill in digitising some very old, and very delicate maps, for the vast number of photographs he has taken specifically for this site, and for the enormous support he has provided.
 Finally, I would like to thank Arthur and Janet Stockdale, and David Joy for their patience when being asked yet another question.